Description

 Since CoQ10 was discovered over 55 years ago, its effects have been heavily researched by the scientific and medical communities.
 Also known as Coenzyme Q10 or ubiquinone, this molecule is often described as a vitamin-like antioxidant that is naturally produced by the body.

 CoQ10 is largely responsible for energy production within our cells.
-Making its home the the mitochondria around a cell, this coenzyme helps feed cells.
+Making its home the mitochondria around a cell, this coenzyme helps feed cells.
 Because of its energy producing properties, CoQ10 is largely found near the organs that need the most power — the kidneys, liver and heart.

 Because of CoQ10’s energy production and antioxidant properties, the heart tends to benefit the most from this coenzyme.
 But, as we age, our body produces less CoQ10, which can affect a number of our bodily functions, especially heart health.
 Here are a few ways adding CoQ10 to your diet, either through food or natural supplements, can keep your heart beating strong as you age.